There are variations of the game of golf that are played around the world in tournaments, at clubs, and among friends in social games.

 - Mini golf or Putt Putt — a fun version only requiring a putter to tap the ball around short courses often including novelty themes.

 - Frisbee or Disc Golf — Disc golf is similar to regular golf in many ways.
-Instead of using clubs and a ball, the player throws a frisbee disc, and tries to hit individual targets in as few throws as possible. more about Disc Golf.
+Instead of using clubs and a ball, the player throws a frisbee disc, and tries to hit individual targets in as few throws as possible.

-- the Golf Majors section of this site
+- The Golf Majors section of this site